rahulbandekar/rahulbandekar/README.md

  An aspiring developer from Goa, India, with a passion for learning and building web applications.
 I enjoy exploring new technologies and turning ideas into functional, user-friendly projects.

- 🌱 As a **fresher**, I'm constantly expanding my skills in **Next.js**, **TypeScript**, and other web development tools.
+ 🌱 As a **fresher**, I'm constantly expanding my skills in **React.js**, **JavaScript**, and other web development tools.
 I love diving into new challenges and figuring out how things work from the ground up.

  🚀 I believe in the power of continuous learning and am excited to grow in the ever-evolving world of technology.
 I'm always curious to learn from others and open to any guidance or collaboration opportunities.